Animal Friends Blog

 - One of the main reasons for constipation is dehydration.
 Ensure your dog has free access to drinks and that its water bowl is always full.

 - Dogs tend to eat foreign objects such as toys, bones and hair.
-These can cause the fecal track to become blocked.
+These can cause the faecal track to become blocked.
 Adding fibre such as vegetables to the dog’s diet will help it pass a stool.

 - Make sure you walk your dog regularly, and if you normally do this you could try extending the amount of time spent on a walk to help get their bowels moving.